 In July 2014, the Alternative Investment Fund Managers Directive ("AIFMD") came into full force, after the expiry of the transitional arrangements period.
 The Company has registered as a Guernsey domiciled self-managed non-EEA Alternative Investment Fund.
 The Company implemented changes to processes and procedures to enable the Board to fulfil its prescribed role in the supervision of investment decisions and the management of risk across the Group.
 Monitoring of risk within the Group is now carried out by the Risk Committee of the Board.
+Further details on the governance of the Company is set out in Section 6 - Corporate Governance Statement.
+We have also included a Risk Committee report for the first time, set out in Section 8 - Risk Committee Report.

 Following The Financial Reporting Council's proposal of best practice, the audit work for the Company was tendered during the year.
 Mr J Hallam, as Chair of the Audit Committee, and Mrs S Evans, together with representatives from the Investment Adviser, met in December with four firms who were invited to tender for the audit.
-Following an Audit Committee review of the tender submissions, the Committee members resolved to recommend the continued appointment of KPMG Channel Islands Limited ("KPMG"), deeming this course of action to be in the best interests of shareholders, given the strength of the KPMG audit team and a lack of demonstrable differentiation shown by the challengers.
+Following an Audit Committee review of the tender submissions, the Committee members resolved to recommend the continued appointment of KPMG Channel Islands Limited ("KPMG") deeming this course of action to be in the best interests of shareholders, given the strength of the KPMG audit team and a lack of demonstrable differentiation shown by the challengers.